Community Projects 2013-2014

 Junior League of Birmingham: 5K for Kids

-Alabama leads the US as the most obese and overweight state.
-Within that ranking the percentage of children who are obese or overweight is staggering.
-In an effort to continue the JLB’s tradition of focusing on a problem and working to create awareness and solutions, the 2011-2012 Provisional Class will plan and sponsor a community-wide 5K for Kids, to include a 5K race, Children’s Fun Run, Fun Zone Activities and Health Screenings.
+Alabama leads the US as the most obese and overweight state, with 18% of children either obese or overweight.
+Continuing the JLB’s tradition of focusing on a problem and working to create awareness and solutions, the Junior League of Birmingham coordinates the Annual 5K for Kids which will be held in Spring 2014.
+Event activities include a 5K race, 1 mile fun run, family focused “Nobesity” expo and health screenings

 Junior League of Birmingham: Kids in the Kitchen